DarkStarSword/3d-fixes/The Forest/README.md

   in each eye.
 I'd still suggest leaving it on, because it adds a lot of visual fidelity to the game.
 Increasing it to high helps a little.
 - Mouse cursor is at screen depth
+- Shadows do not fall quite right on parallax occluded terrain - they are slightly under the surface (they are in fact on the real surface, the 3D effect on the terrain could be considered an optical illusion).

 Notes
 -----